mfaani/Hugo-learnings/README.md

 💡You don't need to commit the `/public` folder.
 Public folder gets built by your webserver i.e. Netlify.
 When you're doing local development, your own mac/laptop becomes the web-server hence it creates the rendered pages / static pages on your machines.

+### Does Hugo have a webserver?
+> Hugo provides its own webserver which builds and serves the site.
+While hugo server is high performance, it is a webserver with limited options.
+Many run it in production, but the standard behavior is for people to use it in development and use a more full featured server such as Nginx or Caddy.

+> 'hugo server' will avoid writing the rendered and served content to disk, preferring to store it in memory.

 ### If you cloned your Hugo project and project was using a submodule for the theme: